JacquelineCasey/Nom/README.md

 performance similar to a translation of that program into Python (even performing around 10% better), which is a pleasant surprise.
 Make sure you build the project in release mode (`cargo build --release`) before doing benchmarks.

+I find a test driven approach is very helpful in developing this project.
+There are a couple of unit tests for some modules, but the majority of tests are integration tests for new language features.
+To extend the language, I recommend writing a test or two with the new feature, then going through all the modules in order updating as necessary.
+Rust's type system is very helpful here - often I need to make just a few well thought out changes to, for instance, the `AST` type, and after that the rest of the work is just going through the remaining modules and making sure they compile.
+Rust points out all the places that need to consider how the handle the new `AST` variant, which is very helpful.

+When I am done, `cargo test` should pass, with no compilation warnings either. `cargo clippy` should also emit no warnings (to be fair, I have been known to silence those lints I disagree with).
+Finally, `cargo fmt` should be used to fix any formatting issues.